Web-Development-Project/ConsentSim/README.md

    * New versions of the project were prototyped and updated
 4. Release
    * Final version of the webpage released
-Through multiple meetings and prototypes, the project was finally completed.

 ## Launch
 Make sure that you have Python installed